 Private sector employers aren’t protected by First Amendment rights, while in the government sector, an employer’s right to implement a mask policy in the workplace and enforce health and safety provisions trumps an employee’s right to free speech.

-If you require your employees to wear a mask or face covering during the pandemic, whether it’s because of government mandate or just a company mandate, it is essential you have an official employee mask policy in place.
+Suppose you require your employees to wear a mask or face covering during the pandemic.
+In that case, whether it’s because of a government mandate or just a company mandate, it is essential you have an official employee mask policy in place.

 Your employee mask policy should be written by the Human Resources team and checked legally and should contain:

 - a background on why face masks are required to be worn,